kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 You can use JSON, YAML or TOML format for your config file.

-If you want to keep certain Kosli configuration in a file use `--config-file` flag when running Kosli commands to let the cli tool know where to look for the file.
+If you want to keep certain Kosli configuration in a file use `--config-file` flag when running Kosli commands to let the CLI tool know where to look for the file.
 The path given to `--config-file` flag should be a path relative to the location you're running kosli from.
 The file needs a valid format and extension, e.g.:

 **kosli-conf.json:**
 ```